About The Support Cafe

 Can I bring my kids?

 The Support Cafe is primarily an adult space, where we often discuss difficult topics that are not be appropriate for children.
-That said, our Moms & Babies program is specifically designed for mothers and their infants.
-Some events — like those in the Grandparents Raising Grandchildren program — might be planned to include children.
+Some events β like Grandparents Raising Grandchildren program β might be planned to include children.
 We do our best to welcome everyone.
-If you have specific needs or questions, let us know and we’ll do what we can.
+If you have specific needs or questions, let us know and weβll do what we can.